sparrow925/cat-cat-root/index.md

 excerpt: >
   Helping the edible wilderness adapt to a changing climate and culture.<br />
-  <small><a href="https://shop.catcatroot.net/products/richfield-pawpaw-seedling">Have Roots.
-Will Travel: Pawpaws Head North</a></small>
+  <small><a href="https://shop.catcatroot.net/products/richfield-pawpaw-seedling">Have Roots, Will Travel: Pawpaws Head North</a></small>
 feature_row:
-  - image_path: /assets/images/overlay.jpg
+  - image_path: /assets/images/rose-hips.jpg
     alt: "plants"
     title: "Native Foods"
     excerpt: "What are they?
 Why love them?"